mangye16/Visible-Thermal-Person-Re-Identification/README.md

 ### 4. Bi-directional Dual-Constrained Top-Ranking (BDTR) in IJCAI 2018

+All the code is in the folder 'BDTR/' written in Python.
 This demo code has been tested on Python 2.7 and Tensorflow v0.11. `(Better Performance)`

 - a.
-Prepare the dataset and the train/test lists as shown in `TONE/dataset.py`.
+Prepare the dataset and the train/test lists as shown in `BDTR/dataset.py`.
 The list format is `image_path label`.

 - b.
-Download the pre-trained alexnet model and modify the `TONE/model.py`.
+Download the pre-trained alexnet model and modify the `BDTR/model.py`.
 [Alexnet](http://www.cs.toronto.edu/~guerzhoy/tf_alexnet/)

 - c. run `python BDTR/bdtr_train.py` to train the network.